Are you accepting new clients?

 How often do we meet?

-Most people begin with weekly sessions; however, I am able to see you more frequently if needed.
+Most people begin with weekly sessions; however, we am able to see you more frequently if needed.

 How do I make an appointment?

-I accept cash, checks, and credit cards.
-Please contact my office for rates.
-I have a limited number of slots available to those who need financial assistance.
+We accept cash, checks, and credit cards.
+We have a limited number of slots available to those who need financial assistance.
 Please inquire about availability.

 Do you take insurance?